 Although David regularly asked his employer to provide ear protection, his employer failed to do so.
 Eventually, David permanently lost 50 percent of his hearing in both ears and needed hearing aids.

 David also filed a separate claim under his employer’s liability insurance, claiming his employer was negligent in failing to provide him with hearing protection.
-Following a lawsuit, a jury awarded David $100,000 for actual damages and $500,000 for pain and suffering.
+Following a lawsuit, a jury awarded David $100,000 for actual damages and $300,000 for pain and suffering.

 Example: Asbestos Inhalation

 Tamara is twenty-eight years old and worked as an electrician for five years.
 Her primary duties included rewiring old buildings that were being refurbished for sale.
 After being ill for about a month, she had tests that revealed she was suffering from lung disease caused by inhaling asbestos.
-Her condition was virtually untreatable.
+Her condition was untreatable.

 A jury awarded Tamara full medical benefits and $300,000 in lost wages.
 The jury also awarded Tamara $1 million for pain and suffering.

 Workers’ compensation and employer liability insurance provide coverage for on-the-job bodily injuries and diseases.

-Employer practices liability insurance provides coverage when a worker alleges his employer engaged in wrongful termination, sexual harassment, invasion of privacy, discrimination, breach of contract, false imprisonment, wage and hour law violations, or emotional distress.
+Employer practices liability insurance provides coverage when a worker alleges the employer engaged in wrongful termination, sexual harassment, invasion of privacy, discrimination, breach of contract, false imprisonment, wage and hour law violations, or emotional distress.